zmalone/chef-web-docs/source/test-your-infrastructure-code/rhel/verify-desired-state/4/_index.md

 ## 4. Write just enough code to make the test pass

-To make the test pass, we need:
+To make the test pass, we need to:

-* to install Apache.
+* install Apache.
 On Red Hat Enterprise Linux and CentOS, this is done through the `httpd` package.
 * enable and start the `httpd` service.
 * write a basic home page that contains the word "hello".